pradhyumvyas/Snake-Game/README.md

 ## Run This Game

-Go to Directory Where this file are stored and open terminal then run following Command
+Go to Directory Where this file are stored and open terminal then run following Command:-

 ```bash
 python Snake.py